 The short answer is that there isn't a printed instruction manual for ChurchSuite.
 We'll explain why, and then we'll give you a suggestiou really do need something in a printed format (if you can't wait for the suggestion, click here!)

 Things change visually

-Due to the ongoing nature of development of ChurchSuite and the other parts of the ChurchSuite ecosystem (My ChurchSuite, Apps, Connect, Donate etc) it is simply not possible to produce a definitive instruction manual.
-In addition to the new features we're release, we're constantly refining and enhancing existing functionality, and we're fixing any bugs in the intended functionality.
-This often results in changes to the visual user interface which would quickly render screen shot images outdated.
+The ongoing nature of developing ChurchSuite and the other related parts of the ChurchSuite ecosystem (My ChurchSuite, Apps, Connect, Donate, Embed etc) mwe can't produceo produce a definitive instruction manual.
+In addition to the new features we release, we're constantly improving and updating existing functionality too.
+This often results in visual changes to the user interface, which can quickly render screenshots or instructions out of date.

 Things change functionally

 In response to customer suggestions our own ongoing development vision, even some originally-intended functionality changes over time.
 Similarly, changes in "best practice" security protocols and changes in legislation require changes to ensure ongoing compliance - for example, changes in data protection law following the introduction of the EU GDPR, or changes by HMRC in respect of UK Gift Aid rules.
 Consequently, any printed commentary would become outdated.